 Kamar (pronounced Amar) is from Beirut, Lebanon.
-She completed her bachelor’s degree in Forensic Science at the American University of Science and Technology in 2016, in Lebanon.
+She completed her Bachelor’s degree in Forensic Science in 2016, at the American University of Science and Technology, Lebanon.
 In 2017 she completed her MA in Anthropology at Texas State University, San Marcos.
-During and after her bachelor’s degree, Kamar worked with Act for the Disappeared as a volunteer interviewer, member of the training team, and forensic research assistant.
+During and after her Bachelor’s degree, Kamar worked with Act for the Disappeared as a volunteer interviewer, member of the training team, and forensic research assistant.
 ACT is an NGO based in Beirut that deals with cases of missing persons from the Lebanese civil war.
-She also worked with the directory of Antiquity on various archaeological sites in Beirut.
+She also worked with the Directory of Antiquity on various archaeological sites in Beirut.
 As an assistant archaeologist/ bioanthropologist, Kamar worked on documenting and mapping graves, artifacts, and human remains from different historical periods.
 During her time in Texas, she volunteered at the Forensic Anthropology Center at Texas State University (FACTS) doing skeletal processing, remains recovery, and skeletal inventory.
 Through the FACTS, she assisted with short courses, gave lectures, and volunteered with Operation identification (OpID).
-OpID is “a service-learning project founded at the FACTS to facilitate the identification and repatriation of unidentified human remains found along or in close proximity to the South Texas border”1.
+OpID is “a service-learning project founded at the FACTS to facilitate the identification and repatriation of unidentified human remains found along or in close proximity to the South Texas border.”1

 M.A.
 Anthropology; emphasis on Biological Anthropology, Texas State University, San Marcos, Texas, USA, 2019